cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 If any item between the indefinite-length string indicator (0b010_11111 or 0b011_11111) and the "break" stop code is not a definite-length string item of the same major type, the string is not well-formed.
+(Note that a decision has been made not to allow nesting indefinite-length strings as chunks into indefinite-length strings.
+This would require decoder implementations to keep a stack, or at least a count, of nesting levels.
+It is also unnecessary on the encoder side, as the inner indefinite-length string would consist of chunks, which can simply be put right into the outer indefinite-length string.)

 If any definite-length text string inside an indefinite-length text string is invalid, the indefinite-length text string is invalid.
 Note